Charles Koch: Market-based management

-Political activities and philanthropy
+Political activities

 Libertarianism

 Koch funds and supports libertarian and free-enterprise policy and advocacy organizations.
 Two works that have been especially influential upon Koch's philosophy are Ludwig Von Mises' Human Action and F. A. Harper's Why Wages Rise.
 After reading Harper's book, Koch became involved with Harper's Institute for Humane Studies, of which he became a principal supporter.
 He has been on the board of IHS since 1966.
 Since the 1980s, IHS has been increasingly interested in aiding the careers of aspiring educators, journalists, and policy professionals with an interest in classical liberal thought.
 Among other projects, the IHS runs the Charles G. Koch Summer Fellow Program, which "has supported more than 900 students during eight-week internships at public policy organizations, both in D.C. and around the country."
 In addition, almost 200 institutions of higher education in the U.S. are funded by the Charles G. Koch Foundation.
 What all the Koch-funded programs have in common is an interest in studying free societies with an eye to understanding the mechanisms behind the assumption that economic freedom benefits humanity.

 In 1977 he co-founded the Cato Institute with Edward H. Crane and Murray Rothbard.

 In 2008, Koch was included in Businessweeks list of top 50 American givers.
 Between 2004 and 2008, Koch gave $246 million, focusing on "libertarian causes, giving money for academic and public policy research and social welfare."
 Koch was awarded an Honorary Doctorate from George Mason University in recognition of his financial support "through scholarships, faculty recruitment, and research grants".

 In June 2019, the Charles Koch Foundation announced the foundation of anti-war think tank Quincy Institute for Responsible Statecraft, cosponsored by George Soros' Open Society Foundations.
 He is a board member at the Mercatus Center, a market-oriented research think tank at George Mason University.

 Koch's philanthropic activities have focused on research, policy, and educational projects intended to advance free-market views.
-He has underwritten scholarships and financed the research of economists such as James Buchanan and Friedrich Hayek.
+He has underwritten scholarships and financed the research of economists such as James Buchanan, and Friedrich Hayek.
 He has also "supported efforts to inspire at-risk young people to consider entrepreneurship, to teach American students the principles of limited government, and to connect recent graduates with market-oriented organizations, in an effort to launch their careers in public policy."
 Koch has given money to support public policy research focused on "developing voluntary, market-based solutions to social problems."
 He has given to the Bill of Rights Institute, a non-profit group that educates teachers, students, and others about the Bill of Rights.
 He has also given to the Youth Entrepreneurs, an organization that teaches business skills to at-risk youth in Kansas schools.